Open Access FAQs

 What is the difference between Green Open Access and Gold Open Access?

-Green Open Access is where the author makes their article available for free, usually in an institutional repository, such as Cardiff’s ORCA repository.
-Often it is a post-print version of the article that is deposited as most publishers do not allow their final version to be put into a repository.
+Green Open Access is where the author makes their article available for free, usually in an institutional repository, such as ORCA at Cardiff University.
+Often it is a post-print version (also called Author’s Accepted Manuscript) of the article that is deposited as most publishers do not allow their final version (also called publisher's pdf) to be put into a repository.

-Gold Open Access is where a fee is paid to the publisher to ensure that they make the article freely available.
+Gold Open Access is where a fee is paid to the publisher to ensure that they make the final published version of the article freely available.
 This may be to an Open Access publisher (such as BioMed Central) or a subscription-based publisher such as Elsevier (often referred to as Hybrid publishing).
 Fees are usually in the range of £1500 - £3000 per article.

 How can I check that I'm publishing in a reputable OA journal?